VladosSid/project-fullstack-frontend/README.md

 Live page can be accessed via [https://vladossid.github.io/project-fullstack-frontend/](https://vladossid.github.io/project-fullstack-frontend/)

-## Команда проєкту
+## Credits

-Даний проєкт виконано командою №1 57го потоку курсу Full-Stack Developer школи програмування GoIT.
+This project was completed by team №1 of the 57th stream of the Full-Stack Developer course of the GoIT programming school.

 ==========================================================